rentes/processcpu2plot/README.md

 ## TODO

-- Treat all process forks separately on the plot with a different color
 - mouse hover a plot line will show the process ID and CPU % on that point
 - expand utility to other metrics: memory, disk I/O, or number of open file descriptors, for example.